|Previous (Book 1)||INDEX||Next|

 As the announcements clicked on, the blonde hurried for what was apparently a reserved seat next to Julie, while the boy in the glasses slid into the closest available desk… right next to Luci.
 The young girl realized then that she had yet to take her eyes off of him.
 She snapped her attention back to the front of the room.

 ‘Okay.’
 Luci resolved.
 ‘It’s socializing with that guy or nothing!’

-Frank looked up in surprise.
+Frank looked up.
 “Hm?
 Oh, sure, sit where you like,” he said.

 Luci nodded, sliding into the available space.
 Frank looked back at his book.
 “I see you’re interested in time travel,” she continued, unwrapping her sandwich.

 “What?”
 Frank said, looking up again.
 Luci motioned to the book he was reading: ‘Time Machines’ by Paul J. Nahin.
 “Oh!”
 Frank realized.
 “Yes, it’s a passing interest.
 Alternately, a long and complicated story… uhm, forgive me for asking this, but do I know you?”